 Bill guides major U.S. and global corporations through investigations, approvals and the sophisticated challenges associated with mergers and acquisitions.
-He has obtained FTC and Antitrust Division clearance of numerous acquisitions and joint ventures in a range of industries, including medical devices, grocery products, defense contracting and steel manufacturing.
+He has obtained FTC and United States Department of Justice Antitrust Division clearance of numerous acquisitions and joint ventures in a range of industries, including medical devices, grocery products, defense contracting and steel manufacturing.
 Bill also has assisted clients with protecting their interests threatened by consolidation in industries that range from accounting to travel services.

 Bill has been involved in the resolution of major initiatives with notable and high-profile results.
 He served as special counsel for a government investigation of one of the world’s largest and most complex manufacturing industry mergers.
 He obtained one of the largest judgments ever awarded in an advertising and antitrust case, and successfully defended a major marketer in the FTC’s first trial under the modern unfairness doctrine.
 Bill was involved in settling the FTC’s first preliminary injunction action in an ad-substantiation case.
 He has also handled large-scale investigations of privacy and data security practices, litigated a multi-district Sherman Act case over online pricing, and resolved a myriad of price discrimination claims.